Do you have a background in technical IT assistance and an interest in management? If yes, an IT manager position could be ideal for you.

 Ensure data security, backup systems, and network access

-Recognize problematic zones and execute strategic solutions
+Recognise problematic zones and implement strategic solutions

 Specify and adhere to annual budgets and ensure cost-effectiveness